A travel guide to the Forbidden City museum. What to see, how to get there and where to buy the tickets.

 A huge golden throne hides within.
 I must admit, though, that I had expected something more spectacular.
-While all walls and pillars are richly decorated, the throne itself fails to impress me.
+While all walls and pillars are richly decorated, the throne itself failed to impress me.
 In a way, it really boils down to an ornate seat raised on a dais with some faded tapestries spread around it.
-Speaking solely for myself, it is the architecture of the Forbidden City, not its interiors, creating the unique atmosphere of a UNESCO World Heritage site.
+Speaking solely for myself, it is the architecture, not its interiors, creating the unique atmosphere of a UNESCO World Heritage site.

 The tour through the Forbidden City continues

-The Hall of Supreme Harmony might be the biggest structure that you will see the Forbidden City, but it marks by no means the end of your tour.
+The Hall of Supreme Harmony might be the biggest structure that you will see ton your tour, but it marks by no means the end of it.
 In fact, it only highlights the beginning.
 Following the spacious throne room yet more courtyards, gates, and palaces present themselves to me on the central axis.
 I reached the Hall of Central Harmony and the Hall of Preserving Harmony next.
 Those two Halls stand in close proximity and mark the end of the Outer Court.

 Also quite lovely were the many structures marking the corners of each courtyard – terraced tiles and sweeping rooftops everywhere you look!

-With this ceremonial garden ends the kilometer long central axis of the Forbidden City.
+With this ceremonial garden ends the kilometer-long central axis of the Forbidden City.
 You will then pass the inner wall and enter the outer palace grounds.
 Along that will be located tons of souvenir shops and quite a lot of restaurants as well.
 On a normal smoggy day in Beijing, you can’t even see the end of the ancient city wall.

 The end of the central axis of the Forbidden City

 Now you have basically two choices.
-You can either call it a day, end your stay at the Forbidden City a day, and move on to the Jingshan Park.
-The Jingshan Park is a huge artificial hill, said to be constructed entirely from the soil excavated when digging the moat around the Forbidden City.
-From here you will have a lovely view over the whole Palace grounds and Beijing.
+You can either call it a day and move on to Jingshan Park.
+The Jingshan Park is a huge artificial hill, said to be constructed entirely from the soil excavated when digging the moat around the palace.
+From here you will have a lovely view of the whole palace complex and Beijing.
 Know then, that you have not seen a third of the Forbidden City by then and you will not be able to enter again.

 Instead, you can turn to the right or the left and follow the maze of the red walls.
 Every single door will open into another smaller courtyard.
 In days past these were the living Quarters of concubines, princes and other members of the Imperial Household.

-These days a Museum hides in every one of the palaces of the imperial family.
+These days a museum hides in every one of the palaces of the imperial family.
 Gold, jade, porcelain – the collections of the Palace Museum in Beijing are stunning and worth their own visit.
 For the sake of brevity, I shall only tell you, that another entire day will be needed to explore these enticing museums.
 But if you are a fan of Chinese culture, it is worth it!